Pollinator Garden

 Information

-As many pollinating insects arrive at the park at varying times of the summer months, it’s important to have plants that bloom as early as April and as late as September.
-The Butterfly Pavilion and City of Westminster Greenhouse have provided numerous plants that flower throughout the season.
-Within the garden, you can spot Penstemons with bright purple flowers growing on one side of the stem, bright red and yellow Gaillardia, a sunflower that provides both nectar and pollen for pollinators, golden columbines which are a hummingbird favorite and many more that all provide unique benefits to insects.
+As many pollinating insects arrive at the park at varying times of the summer, it’s important to have plants that bloom as early as April and as late as September.
+The Butterfly Pavilion and the City of Westminster Greenhouse have provided numerous plants that flower throughout the season.
+Within the garden, you can spot Penstemons with bright purple flowers growing on one side of the stem, bright red and yellow Gaillardia, sunflowers that provides both nectar and pollen for pollinators, golden columbines, which are a hummingbird favorite, and many more that all provide unique benefits to insects.

-A honeycomb structure filled with sticks, pinecones, mulch and reeds can be found in the pollinator garden as well.
-A small number of bees found in Colorado are considered “social” meaning they have a hive similar to a honeybee hive.
-The rest are typically solitary, finding shelter in crevices, burrowed in wood, or under leaves.
-The hexagonal structures are a rooms in a bug hotel, where insects and arachnids big and small can protect themselves from the elements.
+A few bees found in Colorado are considered “social,” meaning they have a hive similar to a honeybee hive.
+The rest are typically solitary finding shelter in crevices, burrowed in wood, or under leaves.
+Throughout the pollinator garden, you'll see a few honeycomb structures filled with sticks, pinecones, mulch, and reeds.
+The hexagonal structures are rooms in a bug hotel, where bees, other insects, and arachnids can protect themselves from the elements.

-We encourage those who visit the pollinator garden to take some time exploring the numerous native plant species and consider that beneath your feet there are likely hundreds of beneficial insects that help provide balance to the ever changing ecosystems of the Front Range.
+We encourage you to take some time exploring the numerous native plant species and consider that beneath your feet, there are likely hundreds of beneficial insects that help balance the Front Range's ever-changing ecosystems.

 This point of interest is part of the tour: Standley Lake Regional Park & Wildlife Refuge Guided Tour